jina-ai/jina/docs/concepts/executor/serve.md

 In Jina there are two ways of running standalone Executors: *Served Executors* and *shared Executors*.

 - A **served Executor** is launched by one of the following methods: {class}`~jina.orchestrate.deployments.Deployment`, `to_kubernetes_yaml()`, or `to_docker_compose_yaml()`.
-It resides behind a {ref}`Gateway <architecture-overview>` and can thus be directly accessed by a {ref}`Client <client>`.
+It resides behind a {ref}`Gateway <architecture-overview>` and can be directly accessed by a {ref}`Client <client>`.
 It can also be used as part of a Flow.

 - A **shared Executor** is launched using the [Jina CLI](../../cli/index.rst) and does *not* sit behind a Gateway.
 It is intended to be used in one or more Flows.
+However, it can be also accessed by a {ref}`Client <client>`.
-Because a shared Executor does not reside behind a Gataway, it cannot be directly accessed by a Client, but it requires fewer networking hops when used inside of a Flow.
+Because a shared Executor does not reside behind a Gataway, it requires fewer networking hops when used inside of a Flow.
+However, it is not suitable for exposing a standalone service, outside the scope of a Flow.
 ````

 ## Serve directly